UNIS-Svalbard-Weather-Information/swi-metobs-caching/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC0 1.0 Universal.
 See the LICENSE file for more details.